Unconditional Love (2002 film)

-Unconditional Love is a 2002 American midlife reinvention comedy film co-written and directed by P. J. Hogan ("My Best Friend's Wedding") and starring Kathy Bates, Rupert Everett, Dan Aykroyd, and Meredith Eaton.
+Unconditional Love is a 2002 American midlife reinvention comedy film co-written and directed by P. J. Hogan and starring Kathy Bates, Rupert Everett, Dan Aykroyd, and Meredith Eaton.
 The film follows Grace Beasley, an archetypal timid and repressed homemaker who, in the wake of a sudden, unexpected marital separation and her favorite pop star's untimely death, takes a plane to England to attend the entertainer's funeral.
 The film was released in the United Kingdom on 23 August 2002.

 Plot

 Grace Beasley is a content but timid housewife in Chicago.
 One morning, she wins tickets to a concert for her favorite singer, Victor Fox, just as her husband, Max, tells her he wants a divorce, citing a need for more variety and excitement in his life and expressing a dislike of her frequent singing.
 Soon afterward, Grace discovers that her son Andrew is also divorcing his wife, Maudey.

 At the Victor Fox concert, Grace learns the event has been cancelled and is stunned to later discover that the singer has been murdered.
 She decides to go to England to attend the funeral, and sees a dedication to Victor Fox in the newspaper defining unconditional love, signed "D.S."
-While sending flowers to the service, Grace discovers another arrangement has already used the same phrase--Victor's valet, Dirk Simpson.
+While sending flowers to the service, Grace discovers another arrangement has already used the same phrase—Victor's valet, Dirk Simpson.
 She persuades the florist to give her the address and goes to Victor Fox's home, where Dirk is wallowing in grief.

 Grace is approached by members of Victor's family, who believe she is a recording executive because she is American.
 They tell her that Dirk claims he and Victor were lovers, which they deny, and ask her for help gaining access to Victor's home so they can take control of the property and his estate.
 When Grace reveals she is just a fan, however, they angrily reject her.

 Grace's warmth and motherly nature win over Dirk, who reveals that Victor was rejected by his family for being gay and that he enjoyed dressing up in a tiara and pink feather boa as a child.
 He also tells Grace he plans to get revenge by going to Chicago to track down and kill the serial killer who murdered Victor.
 Before they leave, Dirk and Grace talk their way into the funeral home to dress Victor's body in a tiara and pink feather boa, which scandalizes his relatives at the funeral.